Social Ministry

 Meals on Wheels: Sunday School youth periodically create gifts that are given to the clients and volunteers of Castle Shannon Meals on Wheels.

-Global links: 4 times/year church members donate their time at Global links to sort and package donated medical supplies, which in turn are then donated to areas in need in Central/South America. (on hold due to covid)
+Global links: Twice monthly church members donate their time at Global links Green Tree, PA to sort and package donated medical supplies.
+These donated items are then distributed to areas in need in Central/South America.

 Annual events